JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 `transform` and `transform!` functions work identically to `select` and `select!` with the only difference that they retain all columns that are present in the source data frame.
 Here are some more advanced examples.

-First we show how to generate a column that is a sum of all other columns in the data frame using `All()` selector:
+First we show how to generate a column that is a sum of all other columns in the data frame using the `All()` selector:

 ```jldoctest dataframe
 julia> df = DataFrame(x1=[1, 2], x2=[3, 4], y=[5, 6])